 IV sedation is also called “monitored anesthesia care” or MAC.
 This involves receiving sedation and pain medication through an intravenous line (IV).
 At the beginning of the procedure, when you will be the sleepiest, your surgeon will be placing numbing medication in the area of the surgery.
 Once the area is numb you will require less sedation and pain medication but you will continue to receive enough medication to keep you sedated and comfortable during the entire procedure.
 During your surgery you may be receiving oxygen.
 Airway devices may be placed during IV sedation to keep you breathing normally.

 Anesthesia guidelines [21kb PDF]

 What is the recovery like?

 A tape dressing will cover the nose for one week.
 With modern techniques employed by Dr. Naficy, no packing is required inside the nose.
 There may be some discoloration and swelling around the eyes which will improve over time.
 One week is usually enough time for returning to work and social activities although individual healing times may vary.

 I am interested!
 What do I do next?

-If you are considering this procedure we encourage you to schedule a consultation with Dr. Naficy.
+If you are considering this procedure we encourage you to complete this Surgical Consultation Intake Form.
 There is a great variety in nose shapes and features and each procedure must be custom tailored for the patient to get the best possible result.
-During this visit Dr. Naficy will listen to your concerns and discuss your options.
-He will tell you whether you are a suitable candidate for this procedure and inform you of the potential risks of the procedure.
-Your breathing passages will also be evaluated and it will be determined whether you are eligible for insurance coverage of a portion of the procedure.
-Revision rhinoplasty costs will be also discussed at that visit.
+Dr. Naficy will tell you whether you are a suitable candidate for this procedure and inform you of the potential risks of the procedure.

 Patient ReviewsView »